OneSilverBullet/silvergamer.github.io/_posts/2023-10-05-Medium-Access-Control.md

 **Switched networks**: provide interconnection between users by means of transmission lines, multiplexers and switchers.
 The transfer of information across such networks requires **routing tables** to direct the information from source to destination.

+* They use routing in transferring information from source to destination.
+* They use **hierarchical addressing** to help routing.

 **Broadcast networks**: All information is received by all users, routing is not necessary.
 A **nonhieracrchical addressing scheme** is sufficient to indicate which user the information is destined to.

+* transmission medium is shared by a number of users.
+* All users hear the transmitted information.
+There is no need for routing and simple flat addressing is sufficient.
+* This type of networks is also known as multiple access networks.
+* This type of networks requires medium access control (MAC) protocol to coordinate access to the medium.

 **Local area networks(LANs)**: emphasis on low cost and simplicity, have been traditionally based on the broadcast approach.

 **Multiple Access Networks**: a single transmission medium is shared by a community of users.

 **Medium Access Control(MAC)**: to **coordinate the access to the channel(avoid colliding problem)** so that information gets through from a source to a destination in **the same broadcast network**.

+Medium Sharing Techniques:
+* Static Channelization
+* Dynamic Medium Access Control
+    * Scheduling
+    * Random Access

 <figure>
     <a href="https://raw.githubusercontent.com/OneSilverBullet/SilverGamer.GitHub.io/gh-pages/_img/Telecommunication/MultiMedia.png"><img src="https://raw.githubusercontent.com/OneSilverBullet/SilverGamer.GitHub.io/gh-pages/_img/Telecommunication/MultiMedia.png" align="center"></a>